EverydayMapper/josm-vegetation-analyzer/README.md

 ## Contributing

+This script is a functional proposal for moving OSM vegetation mapping beyond binary tags.
+I welcome feedback, bug reports, and pull requests!

+### Known Limitations & Roadmap
+* **Per-Ring Statistics:** Currently, for Multipolygon Relations with multiple 'outer' members, the script calculates a global density for the entire relation.
+A future goal is to allow per-ring statistical analysis.
+* **Automation:** Exploring the potential for basic computer-vision assisted counting (though human verification remains a priority to avoid "node bombing").
+* **UI Improvements:** Moving from JOSM prompts to a dedicated dockable panel.

-This is a prerelease version for testing.
-If you find bugs or have suggestions for the math or workflow:
+If you find a bug or have a suggestion for the mathematical model, please open an **Issue**.
-1. Open an **Issue** to report bugs.
-2. Submit a **Pull Request** for code improvements.

 ---
 *Mapping with nuance.
 Join the effort to move beyond the green blob.*